-The County MHP will conduct, at a minimum, an annual site visit to all organizational providers.
-The County MHP includes BHS Program Monitor/COR/Designee, MHS Administrative Services Unit, BHS Quality Improvement (QM) Unit, and the Health and Human Services Agency (HHSA) Contract Support.
-The site visit may include, but is not limited to, a review of:
+- The County BHP will conduct, at a minimum, an annual site visit to all organizational providers.
+The County BHP includes BHS Program Monitor/COR/Designee, MHS Administrative Services Unit, BHS Quality Assurance (QA) Unit, and the Health and Human Services Agency (HHSA) Contract Support.
+The site visit may include, but is not limited to, a review of: - o Compliance with contractual statement of work;

-- Compliance with contractual statement of work; - Client medical records (where applicable); - Building and safety issues; - Staff turnover rates; - Insurance, licensure, NPI, and certification validation; - Fiscal and accounting policies and procedures; - Beneficiary informing materials requirement; - Compliance with standard terms and conditions.

-Information from the QM site visit will be included in the contract monitoring process.
+- o Client medical records (where applicable); - o Building and safety issues; - Staffing changes; - o Insurance, licensure, NPI, and certification validation; - o Fiscal and accounting policies and procedures; - o Member informing materials requirement; - Compliance with standard terms and conditions. - Information from the QA site visit will be included in the contract monitoring process.
 When a Medi-Cal certification or re-certification is due, an in-depth site review will be completed.
-Please see Section G of this handbook for a more detailed discussion of Medi-Cal provider site visits.

-An additional note: Contractor's Program Manager shall be available during regular business hours and respond to the Program Monitor/COR or designee within 2 business days.
+Please see Section G of this handbook for a more detailed discussion of Medi-Cal provider site visits. - An additional note: Contractor's Program Manager or designee shall be available during regular business hours and respond to the Program Monitor/COR or designee within 2 business days.
 Contractor shall have the technological capability to communicate, interface and comply with all County requirements electronically using compatible systems, hardware and software.